lovelindhoni/lally/README.md

 http_port: 3000 # Port for the HTTP server
 read_quorum: 1 # Number of nodes required for a successful read operation
 write_quorum: 1 # Number of nodes required for a successful write operation
+aof_flush_interval: 100 # Flush interval for logs to disk, in milliseconds.
 ```

 ### Priority of Configuration